 A cost segregation study is when the components of a building are analyzed to determine if they can be reclassified from real property to personal property.
 This will usually occur when property has either been purchased or constructed and is performed by a consultant with a background in engineering and construction who specializes in this type of work.
 Normally, when a building is acquired or constructed, the depreciable life is 39 years.
 Through their analyses, cost segregation consultants can pick out items that should have a shorter depreciable life.
 The consultant may be able to pull out certain components and reclass their depreciable lives to 5, 7- or 15-year property, allowing for a significantly shorter depreciation period.
 Although the ideal time for a cost segregation study to be performed is the year of purchase or construction, cost segregation can be performed for any building purchased or built after 1987.
 Once the study is complete, the consultant prepares a report detailing their findings and any additional forms that need to be filed.
 Tax professionals then work with the report and the consultants to apply the findings to assets on the tax return and increase the depreciation expense for the building.

 Why is this important now?
 When the CARES act was passed in March of 2020, the benefit of a cost segregation study increased significantly.
 Prior to the passage of the CARES Act, improvements to the interior portion of a nonresidential building (known as qualified improvement property) were required to be depreciated over 39 years.
 The CARES Act now allows for these improvements to be classified as 15-year property.
 Not only does that provide a much shorter depreciation period, it allows the improvements to qualify for 100% bonus depreciation, provided no election has been made to be exempt from interest limitations under the real estate tax law related to interest.
-In some cases, this significant change could enable a consultant to take property that was being deprecated over 39 years and instead get a full write off in the current year.
+Improvements made by a seller of a building cannot be treated as qualified improvement property by the buyer.
+To qualify, the improvement must be made by the taxpayer.
+In some cases, this significant change could enable a consultant to take property that was being depreciated over 39 years and instead get a full write off in the current year.
 Building owners would undoubtedly appreciate that result!

 Overall, a cost segregation study can be extremely beneficial to building owners under the right circumstances.
 Speak with your Marks Paneth tax advisor to determine the best strategy for your real estate investments.